ozzy7o/dwi-coding-challenge-master/README.md

 # dwi-coding-challenge

-This is my solution to the coding challenge by Direct Wines, Inc. Using REACT, React Bootstrap.
+This solution to the coding challenge from Direct Wines, Inc. Using React & Bootstrap.
-Make sure to have the latest version of React/node.
+Make sure to have the latest -v of React/Node.
 In your command line, enter the following commands:
 ```bash
 # To install dependencies
 npm install